jscheuble/jscheuble/README.md

 ### About

 I am a Full Stack Web Developer with a special focus on React, Redux, and Node.js.
 I'm passionate about learning and innovating, there is always room for improvement.
+My favorite languages are JavaScript, Python, and TypeScript.
 To balance my work life, I like to dance, read, play video games, do aerial, and adventure with my dog, Duke.